 Traditional mince pies are a classic Christmas treat.
 With warm spices and a butter pastry, one bite will get you into the festive mood.

-If you have a grain free diet it can be difficult to find good recipes for mince pies.
+However, if you obey a grain free diet, it can be difficult to find good recipes for mince pies.

 The pastry is either the wrong texture or it doesn’t hold its shape very well, cracking and splitting as it is cooked.